Central Wyoming wins first regional title over EWC

-The Central Wyoming College volleyball team captured their first Region IX Tournament title after downing Eastern Wyoming College in straight sets Saturday afternoon in the Northwest Plains B bracket at Cougar Palace.
+The Central Wyoming College volleyball team captured their first Region IX Tournament title after downing Eastern Wyoming College in straight three sets Saturday, Nov.
+6 in the Northwest Plains B bracket at Cougar Palace.

-The Rustlers, who lost to NJC on Friday in the Northwest Plains A championship, controlled the tempo of the contest for the most part in earning the 25-15, 25-21, 25-18 win over the Lancers.
+The Rustlers, who lost to Northeastern Junior College on Friday in the Northwest Plains A championship, controlled the tempo of the contest for the most part in earning the 25-15, 25-21, 25-18 win over the Lancers.

 Both NJC and Central Wyoming will now compete in the NJCAA national tournament Nov.
 18-20 in Hutchinson, Kansas.